precice/micro-manager/README.md

 ## Installation

 The Micro Manager is a Python package that can be installed using `pip` or manually.
 Make sure [preCICE](installation-overview.html) is installed before installing the Micro Manager.
+The Micro Manager is tested with preCICE version [2.5.0](https://github.com/precice/precice/releases/tag/v2.5.0).

 ### Option 1: Using pip